i05nagai/memorandum/language/english_speaking.md

     * stay fit
     * stay on this road
     * cash will stay king
+* linger
+    * to take longer than usual to leave or disappear
+        * we went to small cafes where we could linger over cappuccino
+        * the smell lingered in the kitchen for days
+    * After the play had finished, we lingered for a while in the bar hoping to catch sight of the actors.
+    * The smell from the fire still lingered days later.
+    * It's impossible to forget such horrific events - they linger (on) in the memory forever.
 * follow this road
 * allergy
     * allergy to